Amasirat/Obsidian/OpenGL.md

 The graphics pipeline can be divided into several steps where each step requires the output of the previous step:

-* Vertex Shader: takes in a single vertex,
+* Vertex Shader
 * Geometry Shader
 * Shape assembly
 * Tests and Blending
 * Fragment Shader
 * Rasterization

-A **fragment** in OpenGL is all the data required to draw a single pixel on screen.
+A **fragment** in OpenGL is all the data required to draw a single pixel on screen like color values and such.

 OpenGL only processes vertices if they are between -1.0 and 1.0 which we say the vertex is in **Normalized Device Coordinates(NDC)**.
 Any vertex outside this range will be outside the OpenGL window.

 Note: In computer graphics, color is represented as an array of 4 values: red, green, blue, alpha (opacity) which is abbreviated to **RGBA**. each value can get a number between 0.0 and 1.0.
 ## Rendering a triangle

 We have to first define an array containing three points of the traingle called vertices.
 ```C++
 float vertices {